 The International Wader Study Group (IWSG) brings together everyone who has a passion for waders (shorebirds), the habitats they use and their conservation.
 Members include research scientists, citizen scientists and conservation practitioners from all around the world.
 IWSG is an organisation which is committed to diversity and inclusivity.
 Everyone is welcome to become a member or to join us at our conferences, irrespective of their age, ethnicity, gender, sexuality, nationality and socio-economic status.

-- internationally promote, encourage and co-ordinate studies on waders or shorebirds and factors affecting them; and
+- promote, encourage and co-ordinate studies on waders or shorebirds;

-- internationally enhance the exchange of information and experience relating to waders or shorebirds and factors affecting them.
+- enhance the exchange of information and experience relating to waders and factors affecting them;

 The International Wader Study Group facilitates: